 Login to your Google Sheets account, and go to File > Make a Copy to create your own version that you can edit.

-Before sorting, click the upper-left corner of the sheet to select all cells, as shown in Figure 2.18.
-The entire sheet should become light blue to show you’ve selected all cells.
+Before sorting, click the upper-left corner of the sheet to select all cells, as shown in Figure 2.22.
+When the entire sheet becomes light blue, and all of the alphabetical column and numerical row headers become dark grey, this confirms you’ve selected all cells.

 Warning: If you forget to select all cells, you might accidentally sort one column independently of the others, which will scramble your dataset and make it meaningless.
 Always select all cells before sorting!

-- Go to Data > Sort Range to review all of your sort options.
+- In the top menu, go to Data > Sort Range > Advanced Range Sorting Options to review all of your sort options.
 In the next screen, check the Data has header row box to view the column headers in your data.
-Let’s sort the Experience with data visualization column in ascending order (from A-Z), as shown in Figure 2.19, to display the minimum at the top, the maximum at the bottom, and the range in between.
+Let’s sort the Experience with data visualization column in ascending order (from A-Z), as shown in Figure 2.23, to display the minimum at the top, the maximum at the bottom, and the range in between.

 Scroll through your sorted data and you’ll see that over 1,000 readers rated themselves as beginners (level 1) with data visualization.

 - Now let’s try filtering your sheet.
 Go to Data > Create a Filter, which inserts downward arrows in each column header.
-Click on the downward arrow in the Occupation column, and see options to display or hide rows of data.
-For example, click the “Clear” button to undo all options, then click only educator to display only rows with that response, as shown in Figure 2.21.
+Click on the downward arrow-shaped toggle in the Occupation column, and see options to display or hide rows of data.
+For example, look under Filter by values, then click the “Clear” button to undo all options, then click only educator to display only rows with that response, as shown in Figure 2.25.
 Click “OK”.

 Now your view of reader responses is sorted by experience, and filtered to show only educators.
 Scroll through their one-sentence goals for learning about data visualization.
 How to do they compare to your own goals?
 In the next section, we’ll learn how to start analyzing your data with simple formulas and functions.